pwgen

 $ sudo dnf grouplist # list which groups are available, installed, not-installed.

-$ sudo dnf groupinfo "Web Server" # what is installed by this group
+$ sudo dnf groupinfo "System Tools" # what is installed by this group

 Terminal Pagers